Kong/docs.konghq.com/app/install/aws-cloudformation.md

 ----
 ### Recommended usage

-  <B>Use this cloud formation as a basis for your own, adjust the variables and template to better suite your needs.</B>
+  <B>Use this cloud formation as a basis for your own, adjust the variables and template to better suit your needs.</B>
 ----

 ### Instructions